A Tutorial on Thompson Sampling: Product Assortment

 where $\otimes$ denotes the Kronecker product of matrices.
 At the end of current period, the posterior mean $\mu$ and covariance matrix $\Sigma$ of $\bar\theta$ are updated according to the following rules:

-To investigate the performance of Thompson sampling in this problem, we simulated a scenario with $n=6$ and $\sigma^2 = 0.04$.
+To investigate the performance of TS in this problem, we simulated a scenario with $n=6$ and $\sigma^2 = 0.04$.
 We take the profit associated to each product $i$ to be $p_i = 1/6$.
-As the prior distribution, we assumed that each element of $\theta$ is independently normally distributed with mean 0, the diagonal elements have a variance of 1, and the off-diagonal elements have a variance of 0.2.
+As the prior distribution, we assumed that each element of $\theta$ is independent and Gaussian-distributed with mean $0$, the diagonal elements have a variance of $1$, and the off-diagonal elements have a variance of $0.2$.
 To understand this choice, recall the impact of diagonal and off-diagonal elements of $\theta$.
 The diagonal element $\theta_{ii}$ controls the mean demand when only product $i$ is available, and reflects the inherent quality or popularity of that item.
 The off-diagonal element $\theta_{ij}$ captures the influence availability of product $j$ has on mean demand for product $i$.
 Our choice of prior covariance encodes that the dominant effect on demand of a product is likely its own characteristics, rather than its interaction with any single other product.
 Figure \ref{fig:product_assortment} presents the performance of different learning algorithms in this problem.
-In addition to Thompson sampling, we have simulated the greedy and $\epsilon$-greedy algorithms for various values of $\epsilon$.
+In addition to TS, we have simulated the greedy and $\epsilon$-greedy algorithms for various values of $\epsilon$.
 We found that $\epsilon = 0.07$ provides the best performance for $\epsilon$-greedy in this problem.

 As illustrated by this figure, the greedy algorithm performs poorly in this problem while $\epsilon$-greedy presents a much better performance.
 We found that the performance of $\epsilon$-greedy can be improved by using an annealing $\epsilon$ of $\frac{m}{m+t}$ at each period $t$.
 Our simulations suggest using $m=9$ for the best performance in this problem.
-Figure \ref{fig:product_assortment} shows that Thompson sampling outperforms both variations of $\epsilon$--greedy in this problem.
+Figure \ref{fig:product_assortment} shows that TS outperforms both variations of $\epsilon$-greedy in this problem.

-\subsection{Cascading Recommendations}
+\section{Cascading Recommendations}

 We consider an online recommendation problem in which an agent learns to recommend a desirable list of \emph{items} to a \emph{user}.
 As a concrete example, the agent could be a search engine and the items could be web pages.
-We consider formulating this problem as a {\it cascading bandit}, in which user selections are governed by a {\it cascade model}, as is commonly used in the fields of information retrieval and online advertising \cite{craswell2008experimental}.
+We consider formulating this problem as a {\it cascading bandit}, in which user selections are governed by a {\it cascade model}, as is commonly used in the fields of information retrieval and online advertising \citep{craswell2008experimental}.